-- a.) important to the biological viability of commercially or recreationally caught species or that support important food or prey species for commercially or recreationally caught species; or - b.) needed to assure the survival of threatened or endangered species; or - c.) ecologically significant to maintaining ecosystem structure, biological productivity, and biological diversity; or - d.) essential to the life-history or behaviors of marine organisms; or - e.) especially vulnerable because of size, composition, or location in relation to chemical or other pollutants, noise, physical disturbance, alteration, or harvest; or - f.) unique or of limited range within the state.
+- a.) important to the biological viability of commercially or recreationally caught species or that support important food or prey species for commercially or recreationally caught species; - b.) needed to assure the survival of threatened or endangered species; - c.) ecologically significant to maintaining ecosystem structure, biological productivity, and biological diversity; - d.) essential to the life-history or behaviors of marine organisms; - e.) especially vulnerable because of size, composition, or location in relation to chemical or other pollutants, noise, physical disturbance, alteration, or harvest; or - f.) unique or of limited range within the state.

-Important marine habitats must be specifically considered when an inventory-and-effects evaluation is conducted pursuant to Goal 19: including but not limited to: habitat necessary for the survival and conservation of Oregon renewable resources (e.g. areas for spawning, rearing, or feeding), kelp and other algae beds, seagrass beds, seafloor gravel beds, rock reef areas and areas of important fish, shellfish and invertebrate concentration.
-(Oregon Statewide Planning Goal 19).
+Important marine habitats must be specifically considered when an information and effects assessment is conducted pursuant to Goal 19: including but not limited to: habitat necessary for the survival and conservation of Oregon renewable resources (e.g. areas for spawning, rearing, or feeding), kelp and other algae beds, seagrass beds, seafloor gravel beds, rock reef areas and areas of important fish, shellfish and invertebrate concentration (Goal 19).